-Lung function test, specifically Spirometer is the best way to test your lung’s ability to expand, deflate and get enough oxygen to your tissues.
-Our lung test shows if your lungs are operating below its expected normal.
+A lung function test, specifically a Spirometer, is the best way to test your lung’s ability to expand, deflate, and get enough oxygen to your tissues.
+Our lung test shows that if your lungs are operating below the expected normal values.
+A Lung function test can give us all the info we need to know how your lungs are moving, expanding, or restricting airflow and trapping air – whether it be the structures that help your lungs expand or the airways being blocked or even closed off.
 The lungs are the oxygen delivery center for your body’s cells.
-When oxygen supply is limited it causes chaos in multiple systems in your body.
-There’s a few reasons why you’d want to test your lung function, but let’s start with the types of symptoms that you’re feeling.
+When oxygen supply is limited, it causes chaos in multiple systems in your body.
+Insurance companies require lung function tests for jobs or high-risk industries that have been known to cause lung tissue damage over the years.
+There’s nothing to worry about.
+As long as we can test and know what condition your lungs are in, the faster we can act proactively to prevent acceleration and its condition from getting worse.
+There are a few reasons you’d want to test your lung function, but let’s start with the types of symptoms that you’re feeling.

 What does a Lung Function test tell us?

-We take multiple measurements to get a better understanding what the cause might be.
-Lung function is analyzing how air flows in and out of your lungs, as you breathe in and out.
-A Lung function test can give us all the info that we need to know how your lungs are moving, expanding, or restricting and trapping air – wither it be the structures that help your lungs expand or the airways being blocked or even closed off.
+We take multiple measurements to better understand the cause.
+Lung function analyzes how air flows in and out of your lungs as you breathe in and out.
+The two components we test are the ability of your lungs to get air inside and how well Oxygen is distributed throughout your body.
 Saturation accurately measures how much oxygen reaches your tissue.
-A drop in saturation indicates a oxygen deficiency.
+A drop in saturation indicates an oxygen deficiency, which can cause various system failures.

 Lung tests are crucial to see if you’re improving or worsening.
 That’s why we test your lungs at different times.
-Usually the first test establishes the severity of your lung problem, then we re-test in a few weeks to monitor the change.
-This can tell us how fast your lungs are improving, or if more aggressive steps are needed.
+Usually, the first test establishes the severity of your lung problem, and then we re-test in a few weeks to monitor the change.
+The spirometer test can tell us how fast your lungs improve or if more aggressive steps are needed.
 Some lung conditions can cause permanent damage if not treated promptly.
 Other lung conditions like asthma can be reversed and improved with therapy and medications.

-Our Lung function tests give us a reading of lung volume, capacity, rates of flow, and gas exchange, that’s necessary data to make a diagnosis and determine whether or not you may have a lung problem.
+Our lung function tests give us readings of lung volume, capacity, rates of flow, and gas exchange, which are necessary data to diagnose and determine whether you have a lung problem.
+From the information we collect from the spirometer reading, we can establish if lung treatment is necessary and to what extent your lung condition has changed.

 1 Lung Test